-1.0 percent are unlit.
-The percentage of unlit pixels falls with income holding density constant; Bangladesh, with higher population density than the Netherlands, has 66.7 percent of pixels unlit.
-Among poor, sparsely populated countries like Mozambique and Madagascar, over 99 percent of pixels are unlit.
-Note that the small difference in fraction of pixels that are unlit (first row of the table) versus the area of a country that is unlit (later row) occurs because of variation in area per pixel within a country as one moves north and south.
+Table 1 shows the fraction of pixels assigned to different reading intervals on the 0-63 scale for different countries.
+In many countries a high fraction of pixels are unlit.
+In the United States and Canada respectively 69.3% and 93.9% of pixels are unlit, while in a high density country like the Netherlands only 1.0% are unlit.
+The percentage of unlit pixels falls with income holding density constant; Bangladesh, with higher population density than the Netherlands, has 66.7% of pixels unlit.
+Among poor, sparsely populated countries like Mozambique and Madagascar, over 99% of pixels are unlit.
+Note the small difference in fraction of pixels that are unlit (first row of the table) versus the area of a country that is unlit (later row) occurs because of variation in area per pixel within a country as one moves north and south.

 Among the countries in Table 1 (and more generally in the sample) there are remarkably few pixels with digital numbers of 1 or 2.
 Among middle and lower income countries, the most commonly observed range for the digital number is from 3-5; for Canada, it is 6-10; and for the Netherlands, it is 21-62.
 The minimal fraction of pixels with digital numbers of 1 or 2 reflects, we believe, algorithms used to filter out noise in the raw data.
-More generally, the censoring of data at the low end means some low-density, low-income pixels do not get counted, so to some extent we will undercount lights nationally.
+More generally the censoring of data at the low end means some low-density, low-income pixels do not get counted, so to some extent we will undercount lights nationally.
 Pixels with a value of 63 are top-coded.
-The fraction of top-coded pixels in low- and middle-income countries is zero or almost so, while in a densely populated rich country like the Netherlands, 1.58 percent of pixels are top-coded.
+The fraction of top-coded pixels in low and middle income countries is zero or almost so, while in a denselypopulated rich country like the Netherlands 1.58% of pixels are top-coded.

 Table 1 also shows the mean digital number and the within-country Gini for the digital number.
-The mean ranges from 23.5 in the Netherlands to 0.023 in Madagascar.
+12 The mean ranges from 23.5 in the Netherlands to 0.023 in Madagascar.
 While richer countries tend to have higher average digital numbers, geography and population density also play strong roles.
 Bangladesh, for example, has a higher average digital number than Canada.
 For this reason, night lights data are better for comparing economic growth across countries, in which case geographic variation is differenced out, than they are for comparing income levels.
-Cross-section comparisons will work best among regions with similar cultural uses of lights, geography, density, and extent of top-coding (cf. Ghosh et al. 2010).
-Below in the empirical work we will also explore whether changes in dispersion measures
+Cross-section comparisons will work best among regions with similar cultural uses of lights, geography, density, and extent of top-coding (c.f., Ghosh et al., 2010).
+Below in the empirical work we will also explore whether changes in dispersion measures like the Gini, as well as fraction unlit and fraction top-coded, additionally contribute to our ability to predict income growth.

-12This Gini is analogous to an income Gini.
+12 This Gini is analogous to an income Gini.
 In calculating the income Gini, the first step is ranking people by income and calculating their accumulated share of total income.
-Here, for that step, all pixels in a country are ranked from lowest to highest digital number and we calculate the cumulative share of total lights for the country.
+Here for that step all pixels in a country are ranked from lowest to highest digital number and we calculate the cumulative share of total lights for the country.